-SOC 103 Grades 11, 12 0.5 Credit
+SOC 103 Grades 11, 12

-This semester long, dual credit introduces students to the scientific study of society.
+This semester-long, dual credit introduces students to the scientific study of society.
 It offers a systematic analysis of the dynamic interconnections between our individual lives and our social worlds.
-In this course we'll explore many dimensions of local and global social institutions and practices, working to understand how our own lives are embedded within and shaped by our social environments.
-This course is taught on the campus of Mount Saint Joseph University from 3:00 to 4:15 each Tuesday and Thursday afternoon.
+In this course students will explore many dimensions of local and global social institutions and practices, working to understand how our own lives are embedded within and shaped by our social environments.
+This course is taught on the campus of Mount St. Joseph University from 3:00 to 4:15 each Tuesday and Thursday afternoon.
 Students would be responsible for providing her own transportation.
 Students must earn a "C" average to receive college credit.